 Serving suggestions

-- Casual nights: Add to a spread with dips, olives, and gluten-free flatbread.
+- Casual nights: Add to a spread with dips, olives, and gluten-free focaccia.

 - Fancy it up: Drizzle with hot honey or truffle oil for a restaurant-style upgrade.